postgis/postgis-workshops/postgis-intro/sources/en/topology.rst

 What is returned are a set of topolements.
 A topoelement is represented as an array of 2 integers with the first number being the id of the element, and the second, being the layer (or primitive type) of the element.
-PostGIS GetTopoElements returns the primitives of a topoelemnt with types number 1-3 corresponding to (1 nodes, 2 edges, 3 faces).
+PostGIS GetTopoElements returns the primitives of a topogeometry with types number 1-3 corresponding to (1: nodes, 2: edges, and 3: faces).
-All the topoelements for neighborhoods and boroughs are type 3, which corresponds to a face.
+All the topoelements for neighborhoods and boroughs are type 3, which corresponds to a topological face.
 We can use the `ST_GetFaceGeometry <https://postgis.net/docs/ST_GetFaceGeometry.html>`_ to get a visual representation of these shared faces as folows:

 .. code-block:: sql